 Things that can increase levels of uric acid include:

-- Certain medications: The use of some blood pressure medications including diuretics, ACE inhibitors and beta blockers, as well as low-dose aspirin, cyclosporin (used to treat psoriasis) and some medications used by people who have had an organ transplant
+- Certain medicines: The use of some blood pressure medications including diuretics, ACE inhibitors and beta blockers, as well as low-dose aspirin, cyclosporin (used to treat conditions such as psoriasis) and some medications used by people who have had an organ transplant.

 - Recent surgery or trauma: People who have had a recent operation or experienced recent trauma often have high levels of uric acid in their blood.